StrmSrfr/green/README.md

 members.
 This can be used to construct proper lists and dotted lists.

-A proper list is a sequence of cons cells where every cons cell's cdr is also a proper list.
+A proper list is either an empty list or a sequence of cons cells where every cons cell's cdr is also a proper list.

 A dotted list is a sequence of cons cells where the cdr of the last cons is an object that is not nil (or a cons).